Bartender training - then and now

 In the hallowed halls of the top 5-star hotels, the methodology for classic cocktails was passed through the generations of bartenders, backed up by compilations of operating procedures that resembled telephone books.
 Along came the American chains like T.G.I’s who brought in defined systems for bartender training and many great people have come through their ranks and even more have adapted that approach.
 By the 2000s, new style bar groups like the UK Match Bar group started working with personalities like Dale de Groff to develop their in-house bartender training programmes.

 Part of the fabric of contemporary cocktail culture is its improved bartender training and education, as well as an awareness of both the historical richness of bartending and the advancement of new food science and bar techniques, which shape future trends.

 Education has also shifted dated business attitudes to staff training.
 A lot of conventional bar owners (and this is a direct quote from someone I worked for) saw staff as “human batteries, to be exhausted and replaced”.

 This is changing as more owners and managers recognise that those of us at the front line in hospitality are the people who hold the success of the business in our hands.
 The better trained and educated bartenders are, the better the customers’ experience and consequently so is the long-term health of the business.

 It’s for these reasons that industry programmes like the Diageo Bar Academy are so important: to develop, encourage and retain great bartenders.
 It keeps the bartending industry moving forward, one great drink at a time!

-Spike Marchant is the Diageo World Class Global Ambassador and works on the Academy.
-Having held this role since the programme started, he has the task of designing the bartending challenges and hosting the Finals each year.
+Spike Marchant is the Diageo World Class Global Ambassador.
+Having held this role since the program started, he has the task of designing the bartending challenges and hosting the Finals each year.
 Spike has been in the bar industry for over twenty years.